Syerazaty/ai06-test-repo-3/README.md

 1. Summary

-The aim of the project is to create a convolutional neural network model that can identify cracks on concrete with a high accuracy.
+The aim of the project is to perform image classification to classify concretes with cracks using a convolutional neural network model.
 The problem is modelled as a binary classification problem (no cracks/negative and cracks/positive).
 The model is trained with a dataset of 40000 images (20000 images of concrete in good condition and 20000 images of concrete with cracks).
-The source of the dataset can be found here.
+The source of the dataset can be found [here.](https://data.mendeley.com/datasets/5y9wdsg2zt/2)

 2. IDE and Framework